 Believing that love of any kind automatically equals ease is creating a lot of unhappiness.
 It’s my experience that doing what you love can still be challenging, and inspiration is a fickle friend.
 Even when you love what you do, it can still be hard to motivate yourself to actually do it.

-Working through the hard parts takes grit and determination, but it’s what it takes to succeed in the end.
+Working through the hard parts takes determination and a willingness to keep showing up, but it’s what it takes to succeed in the end.
 Good looks, skill and talent mean nothing if you can’t apply yourself to the task at hand.
-Don’t get me wrong.
-I’m not suggesting you remain in a career that makes you utterly miserable.
+Don’t get me wrong; I’m not suggesting you remain in a career that makes you utterly miserable.
 But even if you find something you truly love doing, there will be days when you don’t feel like giving it your all.

 What if you make an effort, even when you don’t really feel like it?
-You might be surprised to discover you’ll move from “Can’t be bothered,” to “Can do,” and end up where you wanted to be in the first place.
+You might be surprised to discover you’ll move from “Can’t be bothered,” to “Can do,” and end up where you wanted to be all along.